Aquaculture and Pisciculture What is the difference?

 - Salt protects from fungus spores in water (saprolegia).

-- It can prevent Brown Blood Disease (scientific name methemoglobinemia) which is caused by an accumulation of Nitrite in the water.
+- It can prevent Brown Blood Disease (scientific name methemoglobinemia) which is caused by an accumulation of nitrite in the water.

 - It can control protozoans on the gills and skins of fish, enhancing mucus production.